phBalance/hero6e-foundryvtt/README.md

   - Growth
   - Lack of Weakness (no automation)

-## Frequently Asked Questions
+## Frequently Asked Questions and GM suggestions
 1. The Actor Sheet doesn't match HD.
    - Try uploading the HDC file again.
-2. All the toggles are on by default after HDC upload.
+2. How do you set a toggle power to default to off after HDC upload?
-   - In HD set Totaling Options to Do not add to Totals.
+   - In HD set "Totaling Options" to "Do not add to Totals".
+3. How do you get automation to destermine hit or miss?
+   - Click the target of your attack.
+Press 't' to select target.
+Open attacker's character sheet.
+Click dice icon next to attack.
+The chat cards should show a hit/miss.
+If it is a hit then the damage card will have a button to apply damage to your target.
+   - You can select multiple targets with shift-t.
+4. I'm unable to change a Characteristics Max number.
+   - You likely have a power that is modifying the Max number.
+Turn that power off, make the change to Max, then turn power back on.
+   - You can find a list of all characteristic modifications (called Active Effects) on the others tab.

 ## Screenshots